polidore/ss-angular/README.md

 # Installing

 * Create a new socketstream app
-* Edit its package.json to add @ss-angular@ as a dependency:
+* Edit its package.json to add `ss-angular` as a dependency:

 ```javascript
 "dependencies": {